ahoymarcus/nextjs-myjs-tech-blog/articles/docker-overview-2022-05-06.md

 	3.3.
 Containers Resources
 4. ##### Exploring the Docker Application
     4.1.
 Logs and Statistics from Docker
     4.2.
 Application Deployments with Docker
+    4.3.
+Debugging the Containers
 5. #####
 6. #####
 7. #####